How to shake a crap mood

-Crap moods.
+Crap and sad moods.
 Everyone has them, but not everyone knows what causes them.
 Learn how to recognise the signs of a crap mood, and how to make it go away.

 This can help if: